DS202-at-ISU/lab-1-team-5-lab-1/README.md

 <span style="font-size: 24px;">**Step 12.2**</span>

-- Student 1’s note:
+- Devon’s note: No notable errors

 - Lucas’s note: Skipped the creation step since the repository was already set up on GitHub.

 - Eitan’s note: I was able to create the repo on github without issue.